abearab/HW6-HMM/README.md

 [![HW6-test](https://github.com/abearab/HW6-HMM/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/abearab/HW6-HMM/actions/workflows/main.yml)

-In this assignment, you'll implement the Forward and Viterbi Algorithms (dynamic programming).

 I found [this video series](https://www.youtube.com/playlist?list=PLM8wYQRetTxBkdvBtz-gw8b9lcVkdXQKV) helpful for understanding the hidden markov model and the forward algorithm. _The efficient way to compute the probability of a sequence of observations given a model is to use the forward algorithm_.